 Other Income, Net.
-Other income, net, changed favorably by \$5.2 million during the year ended December 31, 2021, compared to the year ended December 31, 2020, due to noncash derivative mark-to-market gains and more favorable foreign exchange effects associated with intercompany borrowings, partially offset by a litigation settlement reached during the second quarter of 2021.
+Other income, net changed unfavorably by \$0.3 million during the year ended December 31, 2022, compared to the year ended December 31, 2021, primarily due to lower derivative mark-to-market gains recognized in 2022, partially offset by the impact of a litigation settlement in 2021 and more favorable foreign exchange effects associated with intercompany borrowings.